-And then there was the problem ofLot.
-It was possible thatLotcould have come to Llyonesse: he might have sailed the moment we left Caer Edyn.
+And then there was the problem of Lot.
+It was possible that Lot could have come to Llyonesse: he might have sailed the moment we left Caer Edyn.
 Considering the time we took on the way, it would not have been difficult for him to go ahead of us.

 Still, I thought it unlikely.
 Gwalcmai was too deeply ashamed to say one way or another what he thought.
 He felt that his noble name had been dishonoured and his clan disgraced.
-Wretched and humiliated, it was all he could do to hold his head up.
-He dragged himself around the Tor - fairest of abodes in this worlds-realm! - the very image of despair.
-I tried my best to cheer him, but my words were little comfort.
-The wound to his northern pride cut deep.
+Wretched and humiliated, it was all he face and spoke with Lot's voice - someone else so very like Lot that he must be Lot's twin.'